captionpoint/CaptionPoint-Server/public/will.md

 ---
 ## ISAAC:
 You were trying to play him and it failed.
+---
+## ISAAC:
-This time, the one time we’re working on something  I care about, you are caught in your deceptions.
+This time, the one time we’re working on something I care about,
+---
+## ISAAC:
+you are caught in your deceptions.
+---
+## ISAAC:
 Now we have *The Collected Works of William Shakespeare Except For That One Play We Lost Because The Publisher is A Cad*.
 ---
 ## JAGGARD:
 I *said* I will fix this.
+---
+## JAGGARD:
 Walley has friends.
 ---
 ## ISAAC: